William Luther Pierce: National Alliance and novels

 Pierce divorced his wife Patricia Jones in 1982.
 His rationale for the split was that it was "necessary in order for me to have the peace of mind I need to do most effectively what I must do with my life".
 He had very little contact with either of his children from then on, despite his son's repeated attempts to contact him.
 In 1983, Pierce married Elizabeth Prostel, which lasted until 1985.
 He also had ties to British National Party leader John Tyndall.

 In 1989, Pierce published another novel, Hunter, which tells the story of a man named Oscar Yeager, a veteran of the Vietnam War who begins by killing multiple interracial couples.
 He then assassinates liberal journalists, politicians and bureaucrats in the D.C. area.
 In interviews, Pierce called Hunter more realistic, and described his rationale for writing it as taking the reader through "an educational process".
+In 1993, he authored a comic book designed to appeal to young white supremacists, The Saga of White Will.

 In 1990, West Virginia Public Broadcasting made a documentary about Pierce, entitled Dr. No?
 It was directed by Jacob Young.
 The title is a reference to how Pierce imagined his detractors portraying him.

-He hosted a weekly radio show, American Dissident Voices, from 1991.
+Starting in 1991, Pierce hosted a weekly radio show, American Dissident Voices.
 The NA also distributed the National Vanguard periodical and maintained a website.
 Pierce rarely talked to the media, believing them to be dominated by Jews.
 While in West Virginia, the National Alliance was monitored by authorities, but mostly left to their own devices.
 The FBI investigated Pierce, with their file on him growing to hundreds of pages long.
 Unlike many white supremacist leaders of the period, Pierce was never convicted of any crime.